 Chart of Accounts

 Your chart of account (COA) is in your general ledger.
 It lists every account currently registered in your bookkeeping system.
-Displaying your accounts in this manner allows you to quickly draw conclusions while reviewing the data.
+Displaying your accounts in this manner allows you to draw conclusions while reviewing the data quickly.
 Hence, you and your accountant should always make sure your COA stays up-to-date.

 The definition of liability depends on the context.
 In accounting, liability is almost synonymous with debt.
 In addition to loans and credit card debt, liabilities include sales and payroll taxes.
 Excluded is the money you owe your vendors every month.
 So, when assessing your business’s liabilities, you are assessing the combination of debts and these two taxes.
 Unlike your vendor bills, these debts are paid off over time.